 “That’s not fair Harriet.
 Rachel’s marriage is falling apart and she might lose custody of her daughter.
 Her friend Carl is in the hospital fighting for his life.
 Plus, she’s struggling to stay sober.
 Don’t you think she deserves a little support?”

 “You know what Richard?
 You’re absolutely right.
 It’s not like Rachel brought any of that on herself by treating her family like dirt and blowing all of their money on drugs.
 Stop looking at me like that Richard.
 Don’t act like she’s an innocent victim.
 Once that wedding ring of hers granted access to hubby’s money, Rachel wouldn’t give him the time of day.
 She only had a child to shut him up, because she knew how badly he wanted to start a family.
 She always acted like her daughter was a burden.”

 Richard took a step back, stunned by Harriet’s venomous words.
 This wasn’t like her at all.
-Where had his kind-hearted, mild-mannered sister gone?
+Where had his kind, mild-mannered sister gone?
 Richard didn’t recognize the person standing in front of him.
-Where had all this anger come from?
+What was driving all this anger?
 She didn’t even look like herself.
 He took in her disheveled appearance.